patkenny225/Bellabeat/README.md

 Notable Problems with the data:

 * With only 30 users participating in this study, we have a relatively small sample size.
-* The data collected from each participant widely varies,
+* The data collected from each participant widely varies, with some participants responding 31 times (max), one participant responding 3 times (min), and multiple participants responding around 20 times.
+* The dataset that contains information on participant weight is very limited, with only 8 users submitting data.
+* Our dataset is limited, only including a two month period during the Spring.
+(Assuming our users live in the US)

+## **3. Process**